cimon-io/params_converter/README.md

 ```

+It should support all versions of ruby, but only ruby 2.1+ is guaranteed.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.